LayerXcom/plasma-mvp-vyper/README.md

 # Plasma MVP Implementation in Vyper
 This is an experimental implementation of [Minimal Viable Plasma](Minimum Viable Plasma) in Vyper.
 The `root_chain` and `priority_queue` contracts are based on [OmiseGo's MVP implementation](https://github.com/omisego/plasma-mvp). `RootChainTest.js` are also based on OmiseGo's and `PriorityQueueTest.js` is taken from [FourthState's](https://github.com/FourthState/plasma-mvp-rootchain) with minor modifications.
 We appreciate their work.
-We will post a blog explaining the motivation and experience of this project soon.
+In [our blog post](https://medium.com/@ryuyanakamura/plasma-mvp-implementation-in-vyper-5a3850e5b1b) we explained the motivation and experience of this project.

 ## Contributing
 We welcome any contribution.
 Please open issue about bugs or proposals.
 You are welcome to make pull requests.